LibraryCarpentry/library-python/_episodes/01-starting-with-data.md

 > ~~~
 > {: .source}
 >
-> This calculates the sums of weights for each language within each publisher as a table
+> This calculates the number of articles for each `Month` and `LicenceId` as a table
 >
 > ~~~
 > Month  LicenceId